Distance RT: 26 miles

 Route: Rocky Mountain National Park loop, counterclockwise from Grand Lake

 True to my word, I was back to get er done.
-It was easy to convince Stellar to join me.
-He hopes to hike the CDT in 2021, if not 2022, so this would either be a good head start or excuse to take the alternate during his long journey.
-Sandy wisely decided to go on a shorter hike, since 26 miles is definitely a stretch for a day hike, especially at altitude.
+Tom joined me but Sandy wisely decided to go on a shorter hike, since 26 miles is definitely a stretch for a day hike, especially at altitude.
 She dropped us off at the trailhead at 5:30 am, after we spent the night tenting at a nearby campground.
 The new park service rules re: COVID were a little ambiguous about the need for a timed entry permit.
 From our understanding, as long as we entered the park before 6 am, we didn’t need one.
 Given our planned distance, an early start was crucial anyway.

 National Parks have lots of rules.

-He was slack-packing for the day and we were eager to hear about his adventurers.
-Former thru-hikers always seem desperate for news of the trail and Stellar and I are no exception.
-We started keeping pace with Dengshan and ended up hiking with him all day.
-Both he and Stellar were/are Mechanical Engineers.
+He was slack-packing for the day and I was eager to hear about his adventurers.
+Former thru-hikers are often desperate for news of the trail and I was no exception.
+We started keeping pace with Gaogshan and ended up hiking with him all day.

 Next we passed a few hikers going the opposite direction, including a lady that recognized me.
-I had met her in Chama just after she finished the CDT last year.
-Now again, I can’t remember her name but I did vaguely recognize her after she refreshed my memory of where we had met before.
+I had met her in Chama just after she finished the CDT the year before.
+Now I can’t remember her name but I did vaguely recognize her after she refreshed my memory of where we had met before.
 She had come back to finish this skipped section, just like me.
 We laughed about our dogged determination to hike every inch.
 It was nice to see I’m not the only crazy one.